BenjaminMedia/WA_public_documentation/_includes/content.md

 ####Plugins

-BPP uses internal jQuery plugins to interface reusable scripts.
+BP uses internal jQuery plugins to interface reusable scripts.
 External developers are welcome to use these plugins or beware of the namespace they occupy.

 **$.checkRegex**